Wedding of Prince Charles and Camilla Parker Bowles

-The wedding of Prince Charles (later King Charles III) and Camilla Parker Bowles (later Queen Camilla) took place in a civil ceremony at Windsor Guildhall, on 9 April 2005.
+The wedding of Prince Charles and Camilla Parker Bowles (later King Charles III and Queen Camilla) took place in a civil ceremony at Windsor Guildhall, on 9 April 2005.
 The ceremony, conducted in the presence of the couple's families, was followed by a Church of England Service of Prayer and Dedication at St George's Chapel.
 The groom's parents, Queen Elizabeth II and Prince Philip, Duke of Edinburgh, did not attend the civil wedding ceremony, but were present at the Service of Prayer and Dedication and held a reception for the couple in Windsor Castle afterwards.

 The marriage formalised the relationship between Charles and Camilla, and she became known as "Her Royal Highness The Duchess of Cornwall".
 The proceedings of the Service of Prayer and Dedication were covered by the BBC network.
-Notable figures in attendance included international political, religious, royal figures, and various celebrities.
-The wedding was described by the media as "A Fairy Tale for Grown-Ups."
+Notable figures in attendance included international political, religious and royal figures, as well as various celebrities.
+The wedding was described by the media as "A Fairy Tale for Grown-Ups".

 Engagement and preparations

-On 10 February 2005, it was announced that Camilla Parker Bowles and Charles, Prince of Wales, would marry on 8 April 2005, at Windsor Castle with a civil service followed by religious prayer.
+On 10 February 2005, it was announced that Camilla Parker Bowles and Charles, Prince of Wales, would marry on 8 April 2005, at Windsor Castle with a civil ceremony followed by religious prayer.
 The Privy Council met on 2 March 2005 to give effect to the Queen's consent to the marriage, in conformance with the provisions of the Royal Marriages Act 1772.
 The government indicated that the marriage was not morganatic.
 After the engagement announcement, the couple were congratulated by Queen Elizabeth II and her husband, the Duke of Edinburgh.
 The Archbishop of Canterbury, Rowan Williams, issued a statement which read: "These arrangements have my strong support and are consistent with Church of England guidelines concerning remarriage which the Prince of Wales fully accepts as a committed Anglican and as prospective Supreme Governor of the Church of England."
 Prime Minister Tony Blair, Leader of the Opposition Michael Howard, Leader of the Liberal Democrats Charles Kennedy, Leader of the House of Commons Peter Hain, and the Prime Ministers of the other Commonwealth realms added their congratulations.

-The Duchess' engagement ring is a Windsor family heirloom that belonged to Queen Elizabeth The Queen Mother.
+The Duchess' engagement ring was a Windsor family heirloom that had belonged to Queen Elizabeth The Queen Mother.
 It has a 1920s platinum setting and it is composed of a square-cut central diamond flanked by six diamond baguettes.